Please select one of the following options to Report an Alleged Violation by/based on:

 If you are concerned that you, or someone else, may have violated one or more of the BACB's ethics requirements, you can report your issue of concern to the BACB's Ethics Department.
 The BACB receives reports of potential ethical violations through two methods: Self-reporting and reporting an alleged violation.

 Reporting an alleged violation of one or more ethics requirements by another individual.

-All BACB applicants and certificants, and approved ACE providers, must adhere to the BACB ethics requirements outlined in the Professional and Ethical Compliance Code for Behavior Analysts and the RBT Ethics Code.
+All BACB applicants and certificants, and approved ACE providers, must adhere to the BACB ethics requirements outlined in the Ethics Code for Behavior Analysts and the RBT Ethics Code (2.0).
 Alleged violations by a BCaBA, BCBA, or BCBA-D applicant or certificant should be reported to the BACB.
 In some cases, an RBT's alleged violation should be reported to the RBT's Requirements Coordinator or Supervisor, while in other cases the allegation should be reported to the BACB.
 The following sections offer general considerations about reporting alleged violations, providing supporting documentation, reporting allegations against an RBT versus other applicants and certificants, and how to report.

 Affidavit Template for Personal/Witness Statement

 When the documentation you want to submit includes your personal statement, or a witness statement, consider producing a formal affidavit and getting it notarized.
 Please feel free to use this affidavit template.

 Estimated Timeline and Processes Once a Notice of Alleged Violation is Filed

 The BACB processes notices based on its Code-Enforcement Procedures.
 The BACB strives to review notices within a reasonable time and to keep notifiers and subjects apprised of relevant actions.
 Please review the visual guide below for more information on the estimated timeline and process during each stage.

 Important Information about Submitting Notices of Alleged Violation